 Why you should get an electrical inspection before buying a home!!

-A case study of what we found when it was too late.
+A case study of what we found after it was too late for a buyer’s electrical inspection.

 This homeowner thought they bought a home with all-new 3-prong “grounded” outlets and was told that the home did not have knob and tube wiring although it dated from the 1930s.
 The visible wiring in the basement was pointed out to be “BX” armored cables.
 The homeowner started doing renovations and had our electricians in who found active knob and tube throughout many areas of the home.

-Some of what was found at this home:
+Some of what was found at this home during our electrical inspection.

 The new outlets throughout the home appear to be grounded.
 This tester is the most common tool of a home inspector when testing outlets and is easily fooled.
 The two lit lights on the right indicate that everything is working correctly.